ASNOVA’s First M&A Involves an Overseas Company

 We spoke with Shunsuke Takeuchi, Senior Manager, and Yuki Kuchida, Assistant Manager of the General Affairs Department about the challenges leading up to the implementation and the ongoing internal transformation happening behind the scenes.

-Text: Sayaka Mitsuda
+Text: Mitsuda Sayaka

 Photo: Sho Kobayashi